intmus/inttheory22-23/_02-int-scales-keys/b1-modes.md

 ### Conclusion

 When first studying the modes, most students consider modes a simple extension of their major scale--i.e. "Phrygian mode is a major scale starting on the third scale degree"--even though the primary six modes (Ionian through Aeolian) predate the major scale.
 Relating the modes to the major scale is a good way to memorize their construction, because many major scales are widely taught as the foundation of Western music.
-Eventually, you should strive to be able to recall each mode as its own entity, so that you can begin hearing the intracacies of how the mode functions musically, rather than hearing it as an derivative of the major scale.
+Eventually, you should strive to be able to recall each mode as its own entity, so that you can begin hearing the intricacies of how the mode functions musically, rather than hearing it as a derivation of the major scale.

 Modes from C Ionian | ^1 | ^2 | ^3 | ^4 | ^5 | ^6 | ^7
  --- | --- | --- | --- | --- | --- | --- | ---